Skip to main content

 • Included Smart case is useless

-Apple’s new AirPods Max have a slight boost in sub-bass, well-balanced midrange, and detailed treble.
+Apple’s new AirPods Max have a slight boost in sub-bass, well-balanced midrange, and sparkly treble.

 Their audio performance is very airy, and you can boost the soundstage with Dolby Atmos (Spatial Audio).
 The latter is only accessible for iOS users.